industrial-asset-hub/shelly-asset-link/README.md

 # Shelly Asset Link
 **shelly-asset-link** is an integration module based on the https://github.com/industrial-asset-hub/asset-link SDK of the Siemens Industrial Asset Hub.
 It enables the integration of IoT automation components from Shelly Group SE into the Industrial Asset Hub.
-This allows Shelly devices to be represented as digital assets within industrial applications and ecosystems.
+This allows Shelly devices to be represented as digital assets within industrial applications and ecosystems, providing following advantages:

-This provides:
 - **Interoperability:** Seamlessly connects Shelly IoT automation components with the Siemens Industrial Asset Hub.
 - **Standardized Interface:** Leverages the Asset-Link SDK for consistent data integration.
 - **Industry 4.0 Value:** Enables the use of Shelly devices in digital twins, asset management, and automation processes.